rasmusfogelberg/moment3/README.md

  - [ ] At least 2 images

  # SASS requirements
- The CSS for the website must be written in SASS.
+ The CSS for the website must be written in SASS/SCSS.
 The following should be in the SCSS file(s):
  - [ ] Variables
  - [ ] Nesting
  - [ ] Mixins